 Data-Pac has been in the mailing industry for more than 35 years.
-It offers hardware and software solutions that work in tandem to make it easier for SMBs to ship parcels without setting foot in the post office.
+It offers hardware and software solutions that work in tandem to make it easier for SMB to ship parcels without setting foot in the post office.

 2. Formax (folding machines, software)

-Editor's note: Considering mailing equipment for your small business?
+Editor's Note: Considering mailing equipment for your small business?
 Use the questionnaire below to get information from a variety of vendors for free:

 3. FP Mailing Solutions (postage meters, folding machines, software)